Brisbane 'Low & Slow' BBQ

 Now, you may have noticed the words ‘Low & Slow’ in the title of the festival and wondered what that was about.
 What it comes down to is that what we in Australia call BBQing is actually grilling: high heat for short periods of time.
 True BBQ involves cooking meats for longer periods of time at lower temperatures.

 How long exactly?
 Try 12 hours.
 Minimum.
 The teams that were competing had to hand in their food for judging starting at 10.30am on the Sunday morning.
 Which meant they had to start cooking when everyone else in the city was going to bed (or getting ready to go out if you’re under 30!).
 Which meant these guys and gals had to stay up for at least 36 hours for this competition.
 And the results truly spoke for themselves.
-I’ll be competing against some of these teams at the Burleigh BBQ competition and I am going to have to bring my A-game!

 The festival spanned the entire weekend in order to be able to accommodate the BBQ competition.
 There have been some reported issues with the capacity of the venue on Saturday, however I was there on Sunday and found the venue to be warm, cosy and intimate, allowing the public equal access to both food vendors and BBQ suppliers, whilst also giving them ample opportunity to witness the teams in action.
 And for a lucky few, a chance to sample some of their wares that didn’t get submitted to the judges.